Trenton, New Jersey

 Trenton dates back at least to June 3, 1719, when mention was made of a constable being appointed for Trenton while the area was still part of Hunterdon County.
 Boundaries were recorded for Trenton Township as of March 2, 1720.
 A courthouse and jail were constructed in Trenton around 1720, and the Freeholders of Hunterdon County met annually in Trenton.

-Abraham Hunt was appointed in 1764 as Trenton's first Postmaster.
-On November 25, 1790, the Trenton became New Jersey's capital, and by November 13, 1792 the City of Trenton was formed within Trenton Township.
+On November 25, 1790, Trenton became New Jersey's capital, and by November 13, 1792, the City of Trenton was formed within Trenton Township.
 Trenton Township was incorporated as one of New Jersey's initial group of 104 townships by an act of the New Jersey Legislature on February 21, 1798.

-On February 22, 1834, portions of Trenton Township were taken to form Ewing Township.
-The remaining portion of Trenton Township was absorbed by the city on April 10, 1837.
-A series of annexations took place over a 50-year period with the city absorbing South Trenton (April 14, 1851), portions of Nottingham Township (April 14, 1856), Chambersburg Township and Millham Township (both on March 30, 1888), and Wilbur (February 28, 1898).
-Portions of Ewing Township and Hamilton Township were annexed to Trenton on March 23, 1900.
+The city historically had a major manufacturing industry, with factories producing iron, steel, rubber, pottery, and other products that served the nation.
+Today Trenton's economy is dominated by the Government of New Jersey.